Caroline-Teixeira/Caroline-Teixeira/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=caroline-teixeira&label=Profile%20views&color=0e75b6&style=flat" alt="caroline-teixeira" /> </p>

-- 🔭 I’m currently working at **Ctrl+Play Almirante Tamandaré and I am a Technical Resident in Digital Transformation**
+- 🔭 I’m currently working at **Ctrl+Play Almirante Tamandaré and I'm a Technical Resident in Digital Transformation**

 - 🌱 I’m currently learning **Digital Transformation at the RESTEC INTEGRE program, executed by UNICENTRO in partnership with the Government of Paraná, at the Escola de Gestão do Paraná (EGP/SEAP-PR), contributing to public innovation, digital transformation, and E-Gov initiatives.**